ETC.: Selling Out

 The exhibition cycle ETC.: Fever Dream is supported by the City of Ljubljana and the Ministry of Culture of the Republic of Slovenia.

-Etc. is an annual magazine, dedicated to showcasing current artistic production from the Baltic to the Balkans.
+Etc. is a annual magazine, dedicated to showcasing current artistic production from the Baltic to the Balkans.

 Based in Ljubljana, Slovenia, each issue is dedicated to a relevant topic in art and life.
 Founded to promote emerging artists, its goal is to initiate a dialogue, inspire collaborations, and challenge set views.